Cross Domain Early Crop Mapping using CropSTGAN

-However, the application of our CropGAN method resulted in an improvement in the similarity between the data distribution of the transformed target domain data (green points) and the source domain data (blue points), compared to the similarity between the original target domain data (orange points) and the source domain data (blue points).
-This resemblance enables the crop mapper, trained on the source domain, to effectively process the transformed remote sensing data obtained from the target domain.
+However, the application of our CropSTGAN domain mapper resulted in an improvement in the similarity between the data distribution of the transformed target domain data (green points) and the source domain data (blue points), compared to the similarity between the original target domain data (orange points) and the source domain data (blue points).
+This resemblance enables the TempCNN crop mapper, trained on the source domain, to effectively process the transformed remote sensing data obtained from the target domain.
 It coincides with our excellent crop mapping results for these years and this county.

-Overall, the t-SNE visualization provides valuable insights into the effectiveness of our method in addressing the domain shift problem and highlights the impact of domain similarity on the performance of crop mapping.
-Through the utilization of our CropGAN method to bridge the gap between the target and source domains, we attain improved similarity in the distribution between transformed target domain data and source domain data, leading to enhanced early crop mapping accuracy.